 Lisa Rider, a surfing wahine eco-warrioress who reigns supreme at the center of it all.
 Lisa began rescuing ocean wildlife at a young age and now works in waste management for Onslow County.
 Her annual NC Marine Debris Symposium, Earth and Surf Festival, and numerous beach and scuba clean-ups have resulted in profound collaborations between researchers, scientists, artists, and passionate volunteers.
 She also skates like a roller disco queen.

-Soul sucking human and media static envelops and overwhelms us with bad news each day.
+Human and media static envelops and overwhelms us with bad news each day.
 By sheer force of will, these NC coastal dynamos forge ahead as though all they hear is GOOD news.
 They remain fueled and driven by a common belief that directing their energies positively promises to yield results even if they never actually see those impacts themselves.
 It’s not about self-congratulations; it’s about the larger and more inherent good that accompanies stewardship.
+These individuals model many of the best human traits, and that’s too valuable not to share.

-Still, for these sea-loving tarheels, there is little time to communicate what they do to policymakers and citizens.
-This is where we come in.
-And since most of their efforts are a labor of love, we’re keeping ours that way too.
-Please be patient.
-Keith, Bonnie, Ginger, Lisa, and their Scooby Gang of Ocean heroes are far more FASCINATING than anything you’ll see on network television.
-We know that once you watch one segment, you’ll be hungry to see the others.
+Much of what Keith, Bonnie, Ginger, Lisa, and their Scooby Gang of Ocean heroes do are labors of love.
+So, we are keeping our project that way too.
+These ocean scientists and advocates are far more fascinating than anything you’ll see on network television.
+We know that once you watch one segment, you’ll be hungry for others.
 To avoid any unseemly storytelling gaps, we will complete our first full series season before we release any episodes.
-Tune back soon!
+Please be patient with our pace, but tune back soon!